Andreas Schifter: Personal

 He married, in 1803 in the Danish naval church at Holmen, Christiane Dorthea Bech – the daughter of a senior highcourt official.
 His younger sister Christine was married to the wealthy merchant, ship-owner and ship builder Jacob Holm.

 Career

 As a cadet from 1794 he won the Gerner Medal for mathematics in 1797.
-From 1798 as junior lieutenant he progressed through the ranks to rear admiral in 1843 and vice admiral in 1851.
+From 1798 as junior lieutenant he progressed through the ranks to counter admiral in 1843 and vice admiral in 1851.